/

 • Tip: Garnish with some fresh parsley or basil for a light herbal touch to the spice that will bring out the Zinfandel’s light hue.

-Old Vine Zinfandel from Cellar Beast hails from 67 year old vines in Amador County, CA.
+Old Vine Zinfandel from Cellar Beast hails from 67-year-old vines in Amador County, CA.

 9. Tiramisu with Cellar Beast Cabernet Franc Rosé

 Tiramisu is paired with Cellar Beast’s Cabernet Franc Rosé for a fun and unique end to your pasta meal.
-The acidity and fruity flavors of the wine, including strawberry, raspberry and a touch of floral, pair perfectly with the Tiramisu’s rich mascarpone and coffee flavor.
+The acidity and fruity flavors of the wine, including strawberry, raspberry, and a touch of floral, pair perfectly with Tiramisu’s rich mascarpone and coffee flavor.
 The subtle fruitiness of the wine with food plays against the dessert’s sweetness, and the acidity cools the sweet food.

 • Why It Works: The tart tang of the rosé punches against the creaminess of the Tiramisu, providing a nice contrast.
 The red berry taste adds some pop and shine to the cocoa and coffee notes in the dessert.